top of page

 Tarabadong.jpg

-Our girls have successfully completed the first term of the school year and performed really well in their exams and are now looking forward to the next term.
-They follow the CBSE (Central Board of Secondary Education), an Indian national-level education board for private and public schools, operated and regulated by the Indian Government.
+Our girls follow the CBSE (Central Board of Secondary Education), an Indian national-level education board for private and public schools, operated and regulated by the Indian Government.
 This system is different from the European system and has two terms in an academic year, with each term covering 50% of the syllabus.

 The younger ones attend the Netaji Subhas Chandra Bose Avasiya Vidyala Melongkhar in New Lungla and have successfully done exams in English, Hindi, Maths, and Environmental Studies (EVS).